douglase/fprime-tutorial-hello-world/docs/Deployments.md

 Deployment name [MyDeployment]: HelloWorldDeployment
 ```

-> For any other questions, select the default response.
+> For any other questions, select the default response (yes).

 At this point, the `HelloWorldDeployment` has been created, but our `HelloWorld` component has not been added to the deployment.